sercaksoy/STATIC-TETRIS-GAME-USING-C-PROGRAMMING-LANGUAGE/README.md

 <p>
 It is my very first project using C. It is actually my semester project from "Introduction to Computer Science" class.
 I tried to do my best.
 I am not saying that it is best also :) .
-You can send your fixes or comments through email. (sercaksoy@gmail.com)</p>
+You can send your fixes or comments through email.</p><br> (sercaksoy@gmail.com)

 <p>" <i>BLM1011_Semester_Project.pdf</i> " is professors requests.
 I know my tetris a little bit different from  that but i asked for it and professor said it is fine.</p>